 Retail Traffic Counter Devices

 On average, consumer spend increases by almost 40% when a customer has a positive experience.
-People counting, or footfall, plays a big role in providing the insight required to create that positive experience, from expert management of scheduling, to optimizing store performance and assessing the impact of marketing campaigns.
+People counting, or footfall, plays a big role in providing the insight required to create that positive retail customer experience, from expert management of scheduling, to optimizing store performance and assessing the impact of marketing campaigns.

 1. Thermal people counters